SAP/abap-to-json/docs/basic.md

   * Transformation of **JSON** structures into ABAP class instances is NOT supported.
 * Support of conversion exits on deserialization

-Parser for serialize/deserialize uses single-pass parsing and optimized to provide the best possible performance in ABAP in release independent way.
+The parser for serializing/deserializing uses single-pass parsing and is optimized to provide the best possible performance in ABAP in release independent way.
 But for time-critical applications, which have kernel version 7.20 and higher, it is recommended to use built-in **JSON** to **ABAP** transformations (CALL TRANSFORMATION).
-If transformation for some reason does not work, please assist the following notes: [1650141](http://service.sap.com/sap/support/notes/2368774) and [1648418](http://service.sap.com/sap/support/notes/2368774).
+If transformation for some reason does not work, please assist with the following notes: [1650141](http://service.sap.com/sap/support/notes/2368774) and [1648418](http://service.sap.com/sap/support/notes/2368774).

 # Usage example
 ## ABAP to JSON usage example